These Arlington Area Summer Camps Still Have Openings

 StringTime

 Kids can try a new instrument without getting locked into lessons or a rental contract, or continue playing their current favorite instrument at this music camp with locations in McLean, Alexandria and Burke.
 Youngsters ages 7 to 12 can learn violin, viola, cello and/or acoustic guitar while they play games, listen to concerts and learn music theory.
 StringTime provides the instruments and instruction, with all campers performing in an end-of-week concert.
 (Check out Instagram to see and hear some of the camp performances.)
 Founded in 2022 by Lourdes de la Peña, StringTime Music boasts instructors who have performed on world-class stages such as Carnegie Hall and the Kennedy Center.
-Interested campers can still register for all sessions except for Burke Session 1 (June 16-20), which is full.
 The cost is $625 per session, with options for sibling discounts and need-based scholarships.
-1205 Dolley Madison Boulevard, McLean; 1801 Russel Road, Alexandria; 9350 Braddock Road, Burke
+1205 Dolley Madison Boulevard, McLean; 1801 Russell Road, Alexandria; 9350 Braddock Road, Burke

 Synetic Theater

 Registration for Synetic’s camps is ongoing for rising 2nd to 12th graders interested in theater.
-Kids ages 7 to 13 might enjoy Myths in Movement, a one-week session centering on the mythological tales of Hercules, Medusa, Orpheus and Eurydice that culminates in a final showcase.
-Older teens can participate in a three-week Midsummer Night’s Dream program, with training in Synetic’s physical theater methods: mime, dance, clowning, acrobatics and stage combat.
+Each week ($480) brings a fresh world of characters and creative challenges, culminating in a showcase at the end.
+Older teens can participate in a three-week, full-day intensive workshop culminating a high-energy Shakespeare Revue for $1,200.
 Gunston Middle School, 2700 S. Lang St., Arlington; and Theater on the Run, 3700 S. Four Mile Run Drive, Arlington

 YMCA summer camps